SinghAstra/DocX/Readme.md

-# DocX
+# DocX - WIP
-- build your own docs
+- template so that you build your own docs